Setup instructions, programming guides, and other documentation are available for each version of Spark below:

 The following papers have been published about Spark and related projects.

 Shark: SQL and Rich Analytics at Scale.
-Reynold Xin, Joshua Rosen, Matei Zaharia, Michael J. Franklin, Scott Shenker, Ion Stoica.
-Technical Report UCB/EECS-2012-214.
-November 2012.
+Reynold S. Xin, Joshua Rosen, Matei Zaharia, Michael J. Franklin, Scott Shenker, Ion Stoica.
+SIGMOD 2013.
+June 2013.

 Discretized Streams: An Efficient and Fault-Tolerant Model for Stream Processing on Large Clusters.
 Matei Zaharia, Tathagata Das, Haoyuan Li, Scott Shenker, Ion Stoica.
 HotCloud 2012.
 June 2012.

 Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing.
 Matei Zaharia, Mosharaf Chowdhury, Tathagata Das, Ankur Dave, Justin Ma, Murphy McCauley, Michael J. Franklin, Scott Shenker, Ion Stoica.
 NSDI 2012.
 April 2012.
-Best Paper Award and Honorable Mention for Community Award.
+Best Paper Award.

 Spark: Cluster Computing with Working Sets.
 Matei Zaharia, Mosharaf Chowdhury, Michael J. Franklin, Scott Shenker, Ion Stoica.
 HotCloud 2010.
 June 2010.